London Eye family ticket guide | Full guide

 Summer (Jun to Aug)

-Summer is the peak season for visiting the London Eye.
-With longer daylight hours, you can fit more into your day, exploring other attractions before or after your London Eye ride.
+With longer daylight hours and pleasant temperatures, you can fit more into your day, exploring other attractions before or after your London Eye ride.
 Sunsets are very late (as late as 9:20pm in June), offering "golden hour" views without a late bedtime for kids.
-Summer also offers the most pleasant temperatures for exploring the city and queuing comfortably.
 However, expect the longest queues and most crowded capsules.
 Booking fast-track tickets well in advance is essential.

 Autumn (Sept to Nov)

 Autumn combines pleasant weather with fewer crowds, especially post-September, after the summer holidays end.
-The weather remains mild, making it comfortable for outdoor activities and exploring London's parks.
 Sunsets start to become earlier (around 6:30pm in Oct, then around 4:30pm in Nov), making it easier to catch the transition from day to night without staying out too late.
-While often mild, autumn can also bring rain and cooler temperatures, so layering is key.
+Autumn can also bring rain and cooler temperatures.

 Winter (Dec to Feb)

-Winter at the London Eye is truly magical, especially around the festive period.
 London is adorned with festive lights from late Nov through early Jan, offering views of the illuminated city from above.
-The Winter Festival on the South Bank adds to the charm.
-Sunsets are very early (as early as 3:55pm in Dec), meaning you can experience a "night" view of the city much earlier in the day, perfect for families with young children.
-Aside from the Christmas and New Year's week, winter generally sees smaller crowds.
-However, be prepared for cold temperatures, rain, and potentially snow.
-Dress in very warm layers.
+Sunsets are very early (as early as 3:55pm in Dec), meaning you can experience a "night" view earlier in the day.
+Aside from the Christmas and New Year's week, winter sees smaller crowds.
 Days are also short, limiting outdoor exploration time.

 Spring (Mar to May)

-Spring is a wonderful time for a family visit.
 London's parks and gardens burst into bloom, offering beautiful scenery from the London Eye's height.
 Temperatures become more pleasant, making outdoor activities enjoyable.
 Early spring (Mar/Apr) can still offer lighter crowds before the summer rush begins.
-Days get progressively longer, allowing more time for sightseeing.
-Spring can still be quite unpredictable, with a mix of sunshine, rain, and cooler days.
 You can also expect increased crowds during the Easter school holidays.

 Arrival & what to expect